 Society of Athletic Training Students (SATS)

-The Society of Athletic Training Students’ (SATS) purpose is to promote and encourage higher scholastic achievement and personal and professional development in the area of sports medicine.
+The Society of Athletic Training Students’ (SATS) purpose is to promote and encourage higher scholastic achievement and personal and professional development in sports medicine.
 SATS is open to anyone interested in kinesiology, exercise and fitness, athletic training, physical therapy, occupational therapy or sports medicine.

-The Center for Community-Based Learning, Leadership, and Research provides the UW-Milwaukee campus with different opportunities to volunteer throughout the city and beyond.
-Each week of the year there are opportunities to make a real difference in Milwaukee and beyond by working to improve the environment, mentoring local kids, stocking shelves at a food pantry, serving breakfast to Milwaukee’s homeless community, engaging in an alternative spring break, and helping older adults.
+The UWM Center for Community-Based Learning, Leadership, and Research provides the campus with different opportunities to volunteer throughout the city and beyond.
+There are opportunities to make a real difference by working to improve the environment, mentoring local kids, stocking shelves at a food pantry, serving breakfast to Milwaukee’s homeless community, engaging in an alternative spring break, and helping older adults.
+Learn more at uwm.edu/community/students .

 Clinical EducationClinical Education